 The aging population and declining workforce have caused China to revise its family planning program.
 They brought in the Two-Child policy in 2015.

 According to this policy, each couple can have two children whose upbringing will be aided by the government.
 Most of the sources say that this discrepancy is a hint to the proper working of the Communist Party’s new move to address the workforce decline issue.
 The data reveals that from 2010 to 2020, about 60 percent of elderly people living in China were ineligible to continue working.

-This reporting comes at a time when the country is about to face serious questions about their policies and the increasing gap between the fit and the elderly, as well as men and women.
+This reporting comes at a time when the country is about to face serious questions about its policies and the increasing gap between the fit and the elderly, as well as men and women.
 For a country that has been able to provide cheap labor and have a high rate of production for decades, the decline in population, especially the able-bodied population, is a great blow.

 The fewer demographic numbers might be good news for other species, but for humans and nations, this is a cause of concern.
 The major blow to the fertility decline is borne by the country’s economy.
 Japan and Germany have already set an example in the case of what too few births do to a country, and China does not want to follow suit.